lantonov/asmFish/README.md

 asmfish is known to have problems in the fritz15 gui, while it plays much better in the fritz11 gui.

-Windows might through a "The system cannot execute the specified program." or "Insufficient system resources exist to complete the requested service.".
+Windows might throw a "The system cannot execute the specified program." or "Insufficient system resources exist to complete the requested service.".
 The likely source of this problem is your virus software.
-Rest assured that the sources here do not produce any behaviour that is even remotely virus-like (unless you run analysis for a long time witn syzygy6 installed).
+Rest assured that the sources here do not produce any behaviour that is even remotely virus-like (unless you run analysis for a long time with syzygy6 installed).

 # FAQ